tchoi8/teachingasart2018/assignments/3_Syllabus/sam_hains.md

 #### Week 1
 Session 01:  Introduction to Metaphysics.
 Plato's Cave.
 Realism and Idealism.<br/>
-Session 02: Introduction to Deleuze's conception of the virtual, the real and the actual.
+Session 02: Introduction to Deleuze's conception of the virtual, the real and the actual.<br/>

 “The virtual is opposed not to the real but to the actual.
 The virtual is fully real.." (_Difference and Repetition_, Deleuze, 1968)

 #### Week 2:
 Session 03: Reality as a social construction.
 Drawing from Deleuze's 'Assemblage Theory' we will consider how ideas and systems can be broken down into other ideas and yet maintain their significance as a whole.
 This will lead us to a discussion about the idea of emergence and scientific reductionism.<br/>